CardinalPath/gtm-template-ga-property-id-variable/README.md

    * Enable two "Built-In" Variables: "Debug Mode" and "Environment Name".
 * Navigate to Admin>Environments
   * Create a new Environment titled "Dev"
-  * Obtain installation instructions and send to develop to install on a lower environment domain (such as staging.mysite.com)
+  * Obtain installation instructions and send to developers to install on a lower environment domain (such as staging.mysite.com)
 * Navigate to GTM>User Defined Variables:
   * Create new variable using this template